dabit3/aws-amplify-workshop-react/README.md

  project: __YOURAPINAME__
 - Please provide bucket name: __YOURUNIQUEBUCKETNAME__
 - Who should have access: __Auth users only__
-- What kind of access do you want for Authenticated users __read/write__
+- What kind of access do you want for Authenticated users __create/update, read, delete__

 ```sh